Alison Godley

 Kayla Adcock

 I received a Bachelor of Science in Agriculture with a minor in Spanish from UGA in 2015.
-I then obtained my Master of Science in Preclinical Sciences from Mercer University in 2018.
-I have since been working as a research technician in Dr. Daniel Mead’s lab at the Southeastern Cooperative […]
+I then obtained a Master of Science in Preclinical Sciences from Mercer University in 2018.
+I have since worked as a research technician in Dr. Daniel Mead’s lab at the Southeastern Cooperative Wildlife […]

 Joseph Dainis